Lansoprazole, Amoxicillin and Clarithromycin

 H. pylori eradication was defined as two negative tests (culture and histology) at four to six weeks following the end of treatment.

 Triple therapy was shown to be more effective than all possible dual therapy combinations.
-The combination of lansoprazole delayed-release capsules plus amoxicillin and clarithromycin as triple therapy was effective in eradicating H. pylori.
+The combination of lansoprazole plus amoxicillin and clarithromycin as triple therapy was effective in eradicating H. pylori.
 Eradication of H. pylori has been shown to reduce the risk of duodenal ulcer recurrence.

-A randomized, double-blind clinical study performed in the U.S. in patients with H. pylori and duodenal ulcer disease (defined as an active ulcer or history of an ulcer within one year) compared the efficacy of lansoprazole delayed-release capsules triple therapy for ten and 14 days.
+A randomized, double-blind clinical study performed in the U.S. in patients with H. pylori and duodenal ulcer disease (defined as an active ulcer or history of an ulcer within one year) compared the efficacy of lansoprazole triple therapy for ten and 14 days.
 This study established that the 10-day triple therapy was equivalent to the 14-day triple therapy in eradicating H. pylori.

 Indications and Usage for Lansoprazole, Amoxicillin and Clarithromycin